kubernetes/website/content/en/blog/_posts/2022-08-18-kubernetes-1.24-release-interview.md

 I don't think my role has really changed to have less coding.
 In fact, one of my more recent projects at Jetstack, a client project, involved a lot of coding.
 But I think that what attracted me to this role within Kubernetes is really the community.
 I found it really rewarding to engage with SIG Release and to engage with the release team.
 So I've always just enjoyed doing it, even though there is, as you say, not all that much coding involved.

-**CRAIG BOX: Indeed [your wife said to you, "I don't think your job is to code anymore.
+**CRAIG BOX: Indeed; your wife said to you, ["I don't think your job is to code anymore.
 You just talk to people all day."](https://twitter.com/JamesLaverack/status/1483201645286678529) How did that make you feel?**

 JAMES LAVERACK: Ahh, annoyed, because she was right.
 This was kind of a couple of months ago when I was in the middle of it with all of the Kubernetes meetings.
 Also, my client project at the time involved a lot of technical discussion.
 I was in three or four hours of calls every day.
 And I don't mind that.
 But I would come out, in part because of course you're working from home, so she sees me all the time.
 So I'd come out, I'd grab a coffee and be like, "oh, I've got a meeting, I've got to go."
 And she'd be like, "do you ever code anymore?"
 I think it was in fact just after Christmas when she asked me, "when was the last time you programmed anything?"
 And I had to think about it.
 Then I realized that perhaps there was a problem there.
 Well, not a problem, but I realized that perhaps I don't code as much as I used to.